 For each production, we assemble an exciting roster of guest speakers to give patrons background information on our productions, discuss the production, and answer audience questions.
 Performance ticket-holders are invited to join us in the lower lobby of the Elgin Theatre 45 minutes before the performance for one of our free “Pre-Performance Chats”.

 Robert Morassutti is a 20 year veteran of the COC speaker series and a lifelong opera lover.
-He is CEO of Montage Support Services – a non-profit committed to providing support for adults with physical and developmental challenges.
+He is CEO of Montage Support Services – a non-profit organization committed to providing residential and community support for adults with physical and developmental challenges.
 His interest in opera began while he was a student at university and it has developed into a passion and love for the art.

 Gillian Story has been a devotee of opera since the age of six, when she attended her first performance of Tosca at the then-O’Keefe Centre (and fell asleep for only a short part of it).
 Shortly thereafter, armed with a new career objective, she joined the Canadian Children’s Opera Chorus and was thrilled to be part of several mainstage productions with the Canadian Opera Company during her five years with the chorus.
 Gillian’s interest later turned to piano, and she holds a degree in Music from Concordia University.
 She is now the Manager of the Young Artists Performance Academy at the Royal Conservatory of Music.
 Before joining the RCM, Gillian worked in the Education Department of the Canadian Opera Company, and was involved in a wide variety of education initiatives, including writing articles for COC production study guides, and guiding opera workshops for children and youth.
 She still loves opera, and has resigned herself to the reality of not being the next Kiri te Kanawa.